Snoozeds/PD3AudioModder/README.md

 Converts the audio file to WAV, 16 bit signed little-endian using [ffmpeg](https://ffmpeg.org/), then converts that WAV file to WEM using [wwise_pd3](https://github.com/MoolahModding/wwise_pd3), and then finally replaces the ubulk file with that WEM, and edits the uexp file to have the size value that's inside the json file (fixes corrupted, glitchy audio).
 The program will prompt you where you want to save converted files.

+Also has the option to pack files for you using repak if you wish.

 -----